kaledgar/RedditImageDownloader/README.md

-# ArtSnap - Reddit Media Downloading Automator 🎨📸
+# RedditImageDownloader 🎨📸

-Welcome to ArtSnap, a simple Python wraper for effortlessly batch downloading media from Reddit! 🌟
+Welcome to RedditImageDownloader, a simple Python module for effortlessly batch downloading media from Reddit! 🌟

 This tool leverages the Reddit API and the PRAW library to seamlessly fetch post information and download the corresponding images.